brooklynrail/brooklynrail-platform/content/events/2021/12/holiday-screening-cecil-taylor-all-the-notes.md

 ---
-title: "Holiday Screening: Cecil Taylor: All the Notes"
+title: "Holiday Screening: Cecil Taylor"
 deck: A film by Chris Felver
 summary: "Join us for a virtual screening of Cecil Taylor: All the Notes, a film by Chris Felver.
 We offer poetry recommendations for the holidays."